Our Fresco Institute Care Team

-Your core care team consists of neurologists, physiatrists, psychiatrists, occupational therapists, physical therapists, speech-language pathologists, psychotherapists, and social workers.
+Your core care team consists of neurologists, physiatrists, psychiatrists, occupational therapists, physical therapists, speech–language pathologists, and social workers.
 Other professionals, such as neuropsychologists, are available for consult as needed.

 Neurologists are physicians who specialize in disorders of the brain and nervous system.
 A movement disorders specialist is a neurologist who has completed additional training in movement disorders, such as Parkinson’s disease.
 These doctors assess your medical status, prescribe and monitor medications, and make referrals and recommendations for care.

-Social workers and psychotherapists at the Fresco Institute are healthcare specialists who help patients, care partners, and families adapt to the emotional, physical, and practical concerns of living with Parkinson’s disease and other movement disorders.
+Social workers at the Fresco Institute are healthcare specialists who help patients, care partners, and families adapt to the emotional, physical, and practical concerns of living with Parkinson’s disease and other movement disorders.

-The team at the Fresco Institute includes nurse practitioners and registered nurses who assess individual concerns and difficulties, educate patients and their caregivers, and provide referrals to recommended programs and services.
+The team at the Fresco Institute includes registered nurses who assess individual concerns and difficulties, educate patients and their caregivers, and provide referrals to recommended programs and services.
 Our nurses assist in the assessment of patients’ physical and psychological status and monitor the effects and side effects of medications.